-John, my last veterinary colleague before I decided to hang up my syringe and scalpel, who was responsible for alerting me to the concept of synchronicity, observed that like the arrival of London buses, ‘coincidentally’ timed conjunctions of events tend to happen infrequently, and then all of a sudden when you’d almost forgotten about it, a cluster occurs.
-I can agree …
+John, my last veterinary employee before I decided to ditch my syringe and scalpel for good, was responsible for introducing me to the concept of synchronicity, and observed that like the arrival of London buses, ‘coincidentally’ timed conjunctions of events tend to happen infrequently, and then all of a sudden when you’d almost forgotten about it, a cluster occurs.
+I can agree.

-Our busiest period ever for garden visits for once coincided with not just fine weather, but the garden looking pretty good as well.
-And our latest booked in group of the year visited from Newport Gardening Club.
+Our busiest period ever for garden visitors, for once coincided with not just fine weather, but the garden looking pretty good as well.
+And our latest booked in group of the year visited us from Newport Gardening Club.

-Paris Pickling Cucumber, and ‘Jaune de Poitou’ Leeks.
-Kate’s parents raved about their ‘Sutherland’ kale, so I’ll have to add it to this year’s order, along with Achocha ‘Fat Baby’, as an outdoor green pepper substitute, which looks like a baby cucumber!.
+AS well as their Paris Pickling Cucumber, and ‘Jaune de Poitou’ Leeks.
+Kate’s parents raved about their ‘Sutherland’ kale, so I’ll have to add it to this year’s order, along with Achocha ‘Fat Baby’, as an outdoor green pepper substitute, which looks like a baby cucumber.

-A warm morning on the day of this visit had me doing a quick whizz round the garden doing a final tidy, and so caught a glimpse out of the corner of my eye of a moth flitting between magenta Primula flowers at the top of the tyre garden.
-We’ve had a large influx of immigrant Silver Y moths already this year, but I rarely see any insects visiting these flowers.
+A warm morning on the day of this visit saw me doing a quick whizz round the garden for a final tidy, and whilst so occupied, I caught a glimpse out of the corner of my eye of a moth flitting between magenta Primula flowers at the top of the tyre garden.
+We’ve had a large influx of immigrant Silver Y moths, Autographa gamma, already this year, but I rarely see any insects visiting these flowers.
 A more careful look spotted a tell tale orange brown wing flash and a distinctive hovering motion in front of the blooms.

-A Humming Bird Hawk Moth!
 I’ve only ever seen one in the garden about 6 years previously.
-Needless to say I didn’t have my camera to hand, and it’s now fitted with a macro lens, but a dash into the house and then searching for the fast flying insect eventually yielded a usable image, better (i.e. closer) than my previous effort.
+Needless to say I didn’t have my camera to hand, and it’s now fitted with a macro lens, but a dash into the house and then searching for the fast flying insect eventually yielded a usable image, better (i.e. closer) than my previous effort, all those years ago.

-Later the same morning a spectacularly marked, large bumblebee look alike fly, never before seen in the garden was photographed … and finally a Common Lizard showed its head between the wall topping slate slabs just outside the front door – again a sighting denied for 2 years, since there was precious little basking weather last summer.
+Later the same morning a spectacularly marked, large bumblebee look alike fly, never before seen in the garden was photographed, and finally a common lizard, Zootoca vivipara, showed its head between the wall topping slate slabs just outside the front door – again a sighting denied for 2 years, since there was precious little basking weather last summer.

-– figuring that this would provide a bigger still yield of seed for sowing into the meadow next year.
-It has indeed flowered well this year, but I found some fascinating recent papers on the value and techniques for using Yellow Rattle, Rhinanthus minor, in this way to change meadow flower compositions.
+I’d realised that yellow rattle could play a key role in restoring flower diversity in this meadow and so had collected some seed locally 2 years ago.
+Sowing these onto our wild flower ‘berm’ produced a few flowers with viable seed, which last year got sown mainly onto the poorly covered bank above our vegetable big bags.I’d reckoned that this would provide a bigger still yield of seed for sowing into the meadow next year.
+It has indeed flowered well this year, but I found some fascinating recent papers on the value and techniques for using yellow rattle, in this way to change meadow flower compositions.
 Click here and here and here.
 The key points seem to be:

-- Expect it to take 10 years!
-Actually I reckon our recent lack of fertiliser use gives us a head start, and hope that 5 years will see a huge change.
+- Expect such changes in meadow flower diversity to take at least 10 years.
+Actually, I reckon our recent lack of fertiliser use gives us a head start, and hope that 5 years will see a huge change.

 - The weight of rattle seed sown in a finite area initially had a big effect on the number of rattle plants growing in the first 3 years, but by year 4, the natural seed production in situ had ironed out these differences.
 Fresh seed from this year’s harvest must be sown in the autumn, since it has poor long term viability and needs autumn chilling to germinate.

-- Until the Yellow rattle has started to weaken natural grass growth, sowing other flowers or ‘forbs’ is not likely to be very successful (although my Birdsfoot Trefoil experience seems to contradict this).
+- Until the yellow rattle has started to weaken natural grass growth, sowing other flowers or ‘forbs’ isn’t likely to be very successful, although my birdsfoot trefoil experience seems to contradict this.

 - Cutting for hay in late July seems to be the optimum time.
-This is fortunately the usual ideal time in our upland meadows, (weather permitting) since growth is often slower earlier in the year than in lowland areas.
-Normal hay making procedures will result in natural spreading of both Yellow Rattle and other forb seed around the pasture.
-Of course the current trend for silage or haylage completely eliminates the opportunity for Yellow Rattle, and other meadow flowers to have flowered and seeded before being cut down, and is another reason for the lack of diversity in modern pasture fields.
+This is usually the ideal time in our upland meadows, (weather permitting) since growth is often slower earlier in the year than in lowland areas.
+Normal hay making procedures will result in natural spreading of both yellow rattle and other forb seed around the pasture.
+The current trend for silage or haylage completely eliminates the opportunity for yellow rattle, and other meadow flowers, to have flowered and seeded before being cut down, and is another reason for the lack of diversity in modern pasture fields.

 - A short cut approach discussed in one of the papers above, would be to spray off all existing grass with glyphosate, but given our distrust of this omnipotent chemical, is not an option we’d consider.

-However I’m hopeful that some areas of the meadow where the previous year’s rank grass seems to have effectively killed off most of the permanent grass, simply by flopping onto it over winter, provides an opportunity to sow into terrain not dissimilar to a weed killed field, albeit with a healthy mossy soil covering.
+However, I’m hopeful that some areas of the meadow where the previous year’s rank grass seems to have effectively killed off most of the permanent grass, simply by flopping onto it over winter, provides an opportunity to sow into terrain not dissimilar to a herbicide treated field, albeit with a healthy mossy soil covering.

-Whilst using the WC at Fiona’s brother’s home I noticed the hung, framed photograph recording the Boat Race Crew of 1980 in which John was a member, losing to Oxford by the narrowest distance of only 5 feet.
-Scanning the names and faces, I was taken by a fellow undergraduate’s name … H.J.C.Laurie of Eton and Selwyn College.
-Was that the Hugh Laurie, the actor and now re invented touring jazz pianist, I asked John later?
-He who’d pulled global audiences of 80 million plus, and earned $250,000 per episode for his American TV series ‘House’? ( Even TV denied Welsh hobbits had heard of his fame, though this sum would keep the hobbits in tomato seed for and other vital living necessities for nearly a decade…) …(This pretty Mottled Beauty moth has no relevance or link to the current point, as far as I’m aware, but does break the text up …)
+Whilst using the WC at Fiona’s brother’s home I noticed the hung, framed photograph recording the Cambridge boat race crew of 1980 in which John was a member, losing to Oxford by the narrowest distance of only 5 feet.
+Scanning the names and faces, I was taken by a fellow undergraduate’s name – H.J.C.Laurie of Eton and Selwyn College.
+Was that the Hugh Laurie, the actor and now re-invented touring jazz pianist, I asked John later?
+He who’d pulled global audiences of 80 million plus, and earned $250,000 per episode for his American TV series ‘House’? ( Even TV denied Welsh hobbits had heard of his fame, and this vast sum would keep the hobbits in tomato seed and other vital living necessities for well over a decade).(This pretty Mottled Beauty moth, Alcis repandata, has no relevance or link to the current point, as far as I’m aware, but does break the text up).

-Indeed it was the very same Mr.Laurie, and I then discovered that he’d been the castaway on BBC Radio 4’s Desert Island Discs, which we’d missed, just last week .
+Indeed it was the very same Mr.Laurie.
+I then discovered that he’d been the castaway on BBC Radio 4’s Desert Island Discs, which we’d missed, just last week .
 Click here for the link to listen to this programme.
 Once back home we’d downloaded and listened to it.
-Apart from a fascinating character insight; rather narrow, though interesting, mix of tracks; and his unchallenged end of programme choice of 2 sets of throwing knives as his single luxury to take to the island (rather than perhaps his beloved piano?), I also discovered that one of his 8 chosen pieces of music was ” I wish I knew how it would feel to be free” by Nina Simone.
-Click here for just her performance: http://www.youtube.com/watch?v=-TarrSrx4v0 .
+Apart from a providing a fascinating character insight; a rather narrow, though interesting, mix of tracks; and his unchallenged end of programme choice of 2 sets of throwing knives as his single luxury to take to the island (rather than perhaps his beloved piano?), I also discovered that one of his 8 chosen pieces of music was ” I wish I knew how it would feel to be free” by Nina Simone.

-During a lull in the family party I’d sneaked into the house to try out J and C’s Challen baby grand piano, and played just 3 of my mini compositions/arrangements, including my latest, which first saw the light during the last week and inspired by The Brennan JB7 randomly playing before supper one evening ‘The Lighthouse Family’s version of ???….
-“I wish I knew how it would feel to be free”. … (ditto with this pretty Aquilegia vulgaris) …
+During a lull in the family party, I’d sneaked into the house to try out J and C’s Challen baby grand piano, and played just 3 of my own simple mini compositions/arrangements, including my latest, which first saw the light of day just last week and inspired by The Brennan JB7 randomly playing before supper one evening ‘The Lighthouse Family’s version of – “I wish I knew how it would feel to be free”.

 Whereas we retreated to the soft rain of the Welsh Hills and eke out a frugal existence, he headed for the sunshine, glamour and glitz of Los Angeles!

-Our return to the frankly less dramatic rural Welsh scene had us spending a day at the Welsh Quilt Centre hanging an exhibition in a room below the Kaffe Fassett Quilt exhibition I’ve previously referenced on this blog (above)… …(Winter)…
+Our return to the frankly less dramatic rural Welsh scene had us spending a day at the Welsh quilt centre hanging an exhibition in a room below the Kaffe Fassett quilt exhibition which I’ve previously referenced on this blog.(Winter)